potalora/ai-web-records-app/docs/product_spec.md

     - `pdf2image`: For converting image-based PDFs to processable images.
         - Requires system dependency: `poppler`.

+## File Ingestion

+- **Supported Formats:** Plain text (.txt), PDF (.pdf), DICOM (.dcm), common image formats (JPEG, PNG), EHR directory structures (containing TSV/HTM initially, see TODO).
+- **Upload Mechanism:**
+  - Individual files (PDF, TXT, images, DICOM) are uploaded directly.
+  - **Directory Upload Strategy (Updated):** To handle potentially thousands of files within EHR directory structures (e.g., EHI export format), the frontend will now package the selected directory into a single ZIP archive using a client-side library (like JSZip).
+This single ZIP file will be uploaded to a dedicated backend endpoint.
+  - **Backend Processing:** The backend will receive the ZIP archive, extract its contents into a temporary directory, preserving the original structure.
+It will then iterate through the extracted files, routing them to appropriate processing pipelines based on their type and location within the structure (e.g., TSV/HTM to EHR parser, PDFs/images to respective processors).
+- **Processing Pipelines:**
+  - PDFs: Text extraction (possibly OCR via Tesseract if needed), then LLM summarization/analysis.
+  - Images/DICOM: Metadata extraction, potential OCR (Tesseract), potential image analysis models (future scope), LLM analysis based on extracted text/metadata.
+  - Text: Direct LLM analysis.
+  - EHR Directory (ZIP Upload): Extraction, then parsing of TSV/HTM files (see `ehr_parser.py`).
+    - **TODO:** Enhance EHR directory processing to handle other media types commonly found within the structure (e.g., PDFs in 'media' subfolders, scanned images).
+Route these files to their respective dedicated ingestion pipelines (PDF, image) instead of assuming all content is TSV/HTM.
+- **Status Tracking:** Upload and processing status (`INGESTED`, `NORMALIZED`, `SUMMARIZED`, `FAILED`) will be tracked per record.

 ## Current Status (as of 2025-04-27)

 - **Core Backend:** FastAPI application structure established.